top of page

 Example

-As it can be seen in the example above, the Landlord would net $39/SF regardless of of the operating expenses increase.
+As demonstrated in the example above, the Landlord would earn $39/SF regardless of any increase in operating expenses.

-However, the Landlord would rightly point out in this scenario that the $39 he would earn would be worth less in the future.
-Thus, it is often the case that when the Landlord favors the increase over a base year, he also wants to increase the rent by a so called "rent bump" every 5 years.
+However, the Landlord might argue that the $39 earned now would be worth less in the future.
+Therefore, it is common for the Landlord, when preferring the increase over a base year, to also seek a "rent bump" every 5 years.

-In the example above, the rent in year 6 becomes $70/SF until the end of the lease.
-This increase allows the Landlord to net a higher rent than on the first five years of the lease.
+In the example above, the rent in year 6 rises to $70/SF for the remainder of the lease.
+This increase enables the Landlord to earn a higher rent than in the first five years of the lease.

 Combination

-Sometimes, landlords will ask for a yearly percentage increase in the base rent and the payment of the operating expenses over a base year and a rent bump.
+At times, landlords may request an annual percentage increase in the base rent, along with the payment of operating expenses beyond a base year and a rent increase.

-The most important point to remember is that there are no rules.
-No lease structure is set in stone, and although some conventions are more common than others, ultimately, the market participants will decide what they are willing to accept based on their alternatives.
+The key thing to keep in mind is that there are no fixed rules.
+No lease structure is unchangeable, and while certain conventions are more prevalent, it is ultimately up to the market participants to determine what they are willing to accept based on their available options.

 Conclusion